NeuroML/Documentation/source/Userdocs/ExtendingNeuroMLv2WithLEMS.md

 ```

 Here, we've set parameters that result in the chaotic attractor regime.
-We could also use different values for the parameters---like a class can have many many objects with different parameters, a `ComponentType` can have also have different `Components`.
+We could also use different values for the parameters---like a class can have many many objects with different parameters, a ComponentType can have also have different Components.

-Note that one can also define a `Component` using the standard constructor form:
+Note that one can also define a Component using the standard constructor form:
 ```{code-block} xml
   <Component id="lorenzCell" type="lorenz1963" sigma="10" beta="2.67" rho="28" x0="1.0" y0="1.0" z0="1.0"/>
 ```